Fast segmentation of watermarked texts from large language models through an epidemic change-point framework: Extended numerical experiments

+\upd{To comprehensively understand the behavior of the \texttt{WISER} algorithm under different conditions, we consider three different experimental scenarios, as enumerated below. \begin{enumerate}[label=(S\arabic*)] \item Short length output tokens ($n = 500$) with $K = 2$, i.e., two watermarked patches on $100$-$200$ and $325$-$400$. \item Long length outputs ($n = 2500$ tokens) with $K = 5$ watermarked patches, with successively increasing lengths and increasing gaps, i.e., on $100$-$200$, $350$-$500$, $700$-$900$, $1150$-$1400$, and $1700$-$2000$. \item Moderately long outputs ($n = 1000$) with $K = 5$ watermarked patches, but tightly clustered in the middle with each watermarked region spanning over $60$ tokens and a gap of $30$ tokens between consecutive intervals. \end{enumerate}}

-From \S\ref{se:shortened-simu-1}, recall the experimental set-up, the SOTA benchmark algorithms as well as the considered watermarking schemes.
-For each of the experiments, we implement \fancyname\ with block size equal to $b=65$, $\rho = 0.5$, $\alpha = 0.05$ and $\gamma = 0.1$.
-Before we provide detailed comparison studies, we elaborate on the performance metrics used.
+\upd{From \S\ref{se:shortened-simu-1}, we recall the SOTA benchmark algorithms for comparison.
+For each of the experiments, we implement \texttt{WISER}\ with block size equal to $b=[\sqrt{n}]$, $\rho = 0.5$, $\alpha = 0.05$ and $\gamma = 0.1$.
+Before we provide detailed comparison studies, we elaborate on the performance metrics used.}